EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-blast.md

 ---
-title: "Using Singularity to run BLAST+"
+title: "(Optional) Using Singularity to run BLAST+"
 teaching: 30
 exercises: 30
 questions: